freeVM/freeVM/infra/README.txt

 Prepare
 -------

-To get HY BTI working on your system, you should have the following tools
+To get Harmony BTI working on your system, you should have the following tools
 installed:

   1) JDK version 1.5.0: